 Are Exercise Physiology consultations covered by Medicare or Private Health Insurance?

 Yes.
 If you get a referral from your GP for a management plan then Medicare rebates are available.
 With a Medicare plan in place, the Medicare Rebate is $54.60 off the consultation fee.
 In addition, the majority of private health insurers do offer rebates for Exercise Physiology consultations.
 Please check with your private health insurer to see what you are covered for.
-Before Private Health Insurance rebates, the Initial Consultation Cost is $115 and follow up consultations $88.
+Before Private Health Insurance rebates, the Initial Consultation Cost is $115 and follow up consultations $90.
 Private Health Insurance costs can be claimed on the spot.
 ONERO group exercise classes are $17.50 per class.